WHY CHOOSE OUR ONLINE RENDERING SERVICE?

 Can I use Light Tracer's online 3D engine in my own products?

-Light Tracer's rendering engine is a reusable component with JavaScript/C++ application programming interface (API).
+Light Tracer's rendering engine is a reusable component with JavaScript API.
 It is available for integration into both native and web applications on custom licensing terms.
 Please contact info@lighttracer.org for details.